Week 6 The Great Pet Sale!

-Isla and I had lots of fun making our own shop.
+Terrance and I had lots of fun making our own shop.
 We made price tags and attached them to things we found around the house.
-We used tinned food, cuddly toys and pretend and real money.
-Watch our video we made it was lots of fun!
+Have a look at the video of our role play below.

 Have you got an area inside or outside where you could set up your own shop?
-Create posters to entice your family to come and buy something.
+Create posters to entice your family to come and shop!

 You could put your items from cheapest to the most expensive.

 Don’t forget to give your customers a receipt.
 See this week’s phonic ideas to help you spell out your shop items.

 Now swap and become the customer!
 Can you use your phonics to write a shopping list?

 Reception: we are looking at the oo (boot – b-oo-t) sound.